feature

-What makes our degrees in English literature and creative writing different from the rest?
-Subject leaders and students reveal the secret behind our graduates' success and why you should put Surrey at the top of your UCAS form.
+What makes our games design degrees different from the rest?
+Our academics explain the reasons why you should put Surrey at the top of your UCAS form.

 1. Tailor your degree to your interests

-This is a brand new and exciting course for September 2025, and you’ll be turning your ideas into reality from week one; working on making games with a mix of digital and paper prototyping and planning.
+These are new and exciting courses, and you’ll be turning your ideas into reality from week one; working on making games with a mix of digital and paper prototyping and planning.

 We also make sure you have a solid grounding in a wide range of areas, across game design game narratives, settings, infrastructures and effects, possibilities and scenarios.
 Students will work on gameplay, interaction and playability as well as designing levels within games, visual effects and soundscapes.